SharifPythonSpace/Course1401/README.md

 # Course Materials
-This repository contains code and slide or other documentation for our class:
+This repository contains code, slide, and other documentation for our class:

 - [code](./Code/)